cldr-steven-matison/Streams-Processing-Hands-on-Lab/setup.md

 ![02 CDP Data Hub Clusters](/Images/02_CDP_Data_Hub_Clusters.png)

-When complete you will need to enable Data Flow on your environment and deploy our sample data flow to deliver data to Kafka topics attendees will use in Module 1.
+When complete you will need to enable Data Flow on your environment and deploy our sample data flow to deliver data to the Kafka topics attendees will use in Module 1 SQL Stream Builder Jobs.

-[ More details/instructions here ]
+[ More details/instructions here?? ]

 ## Schema Registry